 Practice, practice, practice

-If you are putting time aside to learn a language and then not using it then what’s the point?
+If you’re putting time aside to learn a language and then not using it, then what’s the point?
 We all sound stupid at first, we all make mistakes.
 Get used to it — but you really are not alone.

 If you genuinely can’t summon up the confidence, then while washing the dishes or brushing your teeth have little conversations in your head.
 Link up new words, practice that quick formation of sentences and being creative with limited vocabulary.
 It sounds absolutely crazy, but you can build up that fluency without the anxiety and embarrassment.

-Additionally, try reading articles online, listening to the radio, using Dutch subtitles on Netflix, and looking at memes — it doesn’t matter what it is as long as it’s Dutch!
+Additionally, try reading articles online, listening to the radio or podcasts, using Dutch subtitles on Netflix, and looking at memes — it doesn’t matter what it is as long as it’s in Dutch!
 Surround yourself with it as much as you can.

 What are your top tips for avoiding procrastination when it comes to learning a language?
 Drop them in the comments below!